myradotfun/myra-agent/README.md

 ## 🎮 Why This Matters

-Post-the_nof ai model trading experimentation, the whole ecosystem feels different.
+Post @the_nof's ai model trading experimentation, the whole ecosystem feels different.
 New meta's forming.

 The old playbook was: watch charts, set alerts, miss the move because you were in a meeting.